Bernadette Devlin McAliskey: Attempted assassination

-On 16 January 1981, Devlin and her husband were shot by members of the Ulster Freedom Fighters, a cover name of the Ulster Defence Association (UDA), who broke into their home near Coalisland, County Tyrone.
+On 16 January 1981, Devlin and her husband were attacked by members of the Ulster Freedom Fighters, a cover name of the Ulster Defence Association (UDA), who broke into their home near Coalisland, County Tyrone.
 The gunmen shot Devlin nine times in front of her children.

 British soldiers were watching the McAliskey home at the time, but they failed to prevent the assassination attempt.
 Allegations were subsequently made that elements of the security forces had colluded with the UDA in planning the botched assassination.
-An army patrol from 3 Para entered the house before waiting outside for half an hour.
+An army patrol from 3 Para entered the house after waiting outside for half an hour.
 Devlin has claimed that the patrol "were there to make sure that the gunmen got into my house and that they were caught on the way out."
 Soldiers from the Argyll and Sutherland Highlanders (ASH) then arrived and transported her by helicopter to a nearby hospital.

 The paramilitaries had torn out the telephone and, while the wounded couple were being given first aid by the newly arrived troops, an ASH soldier ran to a neighbour's house, commandeered a car, and drove to the home of a councillor to telephone for help.
 The couple were taken by helicopter to hospital in nearby Dungannon for emergency treatment and then to the Musgrave Park Hospital, Military Wing, in Belfast, under intensive care.

 The attackers—Ray Smallwoods, Tom Graham (38), both from Lisburn, and Andrew Watson (25) from Seymour Hill, Dunmurry—were captured by the army patrol and subsequently jailed.
 All three were members of the South Belfast UDA.
 Smallwoods was the driver of the getaway car.